uttamkn/todotui/README.md

 # Todotui

-A simple command-line todo application written in C++.
+Todotui is a C++ command-line to-do application that utilizes the ftxui library for the UI.

 ## Building the Project